coduori/PostsApp/README.md

 #### DB_PORT
 if hosted locally, the HOST and PORT can remain as they are
 #### DB_DATABASE
-This is the database name where the data of the system will be hosted
+This is the database name where the database of the system will be hosted
 #### DB_USERNAME
 This is the username used to gain access to the database created for this system
 #### DB_PASSWORD